csinva/csinva.github.io/_notes/math/linear_algebra.md

 # matrix calc

+- derivative usually has same size as topal
 - function f: $\mathbb{R}^n \to \mathbb{R}^m$
     - 1st derivative is *gradient* vector
       - $\nabla_A f(\mathbf{A})$- partial derivatives with respect to each element of matrix